microsoft/todo-app-java-on-azure/README.md

 ```

-### Temporary Step - Until the App Service Team fixes this on the service-side
+### Temporary Step - until it is fixed on the App Service service-side

 1. Go the Web App on Linux in the Azure Portal
 2. Click on Development Tools / SSH